Mentions

 3. Monitor trends

-Check the heatmap in the Last 4 Weeks view regularly.
-If mentions for an important prompt suddenly drop off, it may indicate content changes or model updates.
+Review the heatmap and trend regularly.
+If mentions for an important prompt suddenly drop off, it may indicate content changes, new sources, or model updates.

 4. Measure your actions